nabilcanan/Partnership_Sort_NeoTech/README.md

     - Now that I have the columns I need in the latest NeoTech file I can choose the latest one to merge the files into

     - Basically all we need is to setup 8.18 the same way 8.04 is setup

+    - Now all we need now that 8.18 is setup is to vlookup over those 4 columns that she has and we can run our program

+    - Scratch this, now 8.18 is updated in my final file.... the 8.18 one

+    - We can now run the 9.01 file, and the 8.18 file and we get our desired function, we get all the columns Vlookuped we get our removed from prev file sheet, we get the duplicates removed

+    - Run and double check logic to ensure we are producing the correct data

+    - Need to add the ability to bring over formulas that were implemented into our original excel file